nbardhan/doc-summarizer-rag/README.md

 E.g. if documents are uploaded about the financials of a large corporation.

+How to download all requirements.txt: pip install -r /path/to/requirements.txt

 TO RUN: in VSC (or other IDE) terminal, navigate to the correct folder as your present working directory (pwd).
 Then, run "streamlit run insert_filename_here.py"